aumpierre-unb/InternalFluidFlow.jl/instructions.md

-## Using the InternalFluidFlow module for Julia
+## Using the InternalFluidFlow Module for Julia

 InernalFluidFlow can be added and loaded either from the JuliaHub repository or from the source repository.